 A medicine called acetazolamide may be prescribed to prevent attacks.
 Your provider may tell you to also take potassium supplements because acetazolamide may cause your body to lose potassium.

 If acetazolamide does not work for you, other medicines may be prescribed.

 HypoPP responds well to treatment.
 Treatment may prevent, and even reverse, progressive muscle weakness.
 Although muscle strength starts out normal between attacks, repeated attacks may eventually cause worsening and permanent muscle weakness between attacks.

 Health problems that may be due to this condition include:

 - Kidney stones (a side effect of acetazolamide)

 - Difficulty breathing , speaking, or swallowing during attacks (rare)

 When to Contact a Medical Professional

-Hypokalemic periodic paralysis cannot be prevented.
-Because it can be inherited, genetic counseling may be advised for couples at risk for the disorder.
+HypoPP cannot be prevented.
+Because it can be inherited, genetic counseling may be advised for couples at risk of the disorder.

 Treatment prevents attacks of weakness.
 Before an attack, there may be leg stiffness or heaviness in the legs.
-Performing mild exercise when these symptoms start may help prevent a full-blown attack.
+Doing mild exercise when these symptoms start may help prevent a full-blown attack.